bradwarrum/CS307/api/APIShoppingLists.md

 ```
 ##Update Shopping List<br>
 ####Request Format
+#####NOTE: Fractional components have been added.
+They are NOT required.
+Omitting fractional will simply default the value to zero.
 The version below must match the version on the server for the update to succeed.<p>
 The quantity is the whole number of packages, defined by packageName when linking the item.<p>
 Setting a quantity to 0 will result in the item being removed from the shopping list.